 Some herbalists use this herb for female fertility as well, but its use for female fertility is not as common.
 It may be used for female fertility where the adrenals are taxed, there is general debility, digestive disorders, stress levels are high or there are autoimmune disorders present.

 - Supports Endocrine system function, aiding the HPA axis which supports healthy hormonal balance.

 - Support proper immune function, very important regarding autoimmune fertility issues such as antisperm antibodies.

 - May increase sex drive.

 - May help treat erectile dysfunction; enhanced erection.

 - Increases stamina, may aid in sexual performance.

 - Supports healthy stress response, this may help prevent and heal adrenal fatigue and sexual dysfunction associated with high stress levels.

-- Adrenal health and proper function is vital to proper manufacturing and release of testosterone.
+- Adrenal health and proper function are vital to proper manufacturing and release of testosterone.